karan-ksrk/karan-ksrk/README.md

 - 🔭 I’m currently working on front End
 - 🌱 I’m currently learning React, Block-Chain
-- 👯 I’m looking to collaborate on developing and improving my repositories.
+- 👯 I’m looking to collaborate on developing and improving my repositories
-- 🤔 I’m looking for help with Front End.
+- 🤔 I’m looking for help with Front End
 - 💬 Ask me about Project, New Technology, Cloud, AI
 - 📫 How to reach me: Email me at karanksrk2000@outlook.com
-- ⚡ Fun fact: I don't like slow laptop and pc.
+- ⚡ Fun fact: I don't like slow laptop and pc

 ---